 Pristiq is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) that effectively reduces depression symptoms.

-Access, fast, affordable depression treatment and a Pristiq prescription if it’s right for your symptoms.
-Get an appointment often in 24 hours or less.* No insurance needed.
+Access, fast, affordable depression treatment and a Pristiq prescription if medically necessary for your symptoms.
+Make an appointment on Klarity and often be seen in 24 hours or less.* No insurance needed.
 And no hidden fees.

 Providers on Klarity Health are independent practitioners with clinical autonomy; a diagnosis, treatment, or prescription is not guaranteed.